Based on novel Hello Kitty Must Die by Angela S. Choi

 While trying to avoid the "nice Chinese boys" her father tries to set her up with and navigate the murky waters of San Francisco’s legal world, Fiona tries out a new life with Sean which consists of fun but platonic dates that always seem to take place the night before a murder victim is discovered.
 Fiona's father throws her new life into chaos when he dupes her into an engagement to Don Koo, the spoiled son of a wealthy chef.
 Her world starts to spiral out of control as she battles her bullying new boss, her new fiancé and Sean pulling her farther outside her comfort zone.

 Fiona's journey of self-discovery is biting and clever as she embraces her true nature and creates her own version of the American Dream, eliminating--without fear or remorse--anyone who stands in her way.
-It's a manifesto for women and for Asian Americans.
-THink Joy Luck Club meets Dexter.
+It's a feminist manifesto for Asian women.
+Think Ali Wong meets Dexter.